syncfusion-content/wpf-docs/wpf/Diagram/Connector/Segments/Straight.md

 documentation: ug
 ---

-# Segments
+# Types of the Segments in connectors

 The path of the Connector is defined with a collection of `Segments` and each segment represents a line between two points.
 By default, connector type will be identified using the value of `DefaultConnectorType` property of Diagram.
 It changes the entire connectors type in the diagram but when you define the segment then the particular connector will be displayed based on the segment created.
-There are four types of segments,
+There are five types of segments,

 * Straight
 * Orthogonal
 * Cubic curve
 * Quadratic curve
+* Arc segments

 ## Straight segments